What type of piano is it?

 Concert Grand ~ 9′ or longer

 Concert Grand – Concert Grands are approximately 9′ in length and are found in the major concert halls all over the world.
-A few manufactures offer a slightly larger concert model.
+A few manufacturers offer a slightly larger concert model.
 The Bosendorfer Imperial Grand is 9’6″ complete with extra keys in the bass giving it a range of 8 octaves (97 notes).

 To schedule an appointment, call (520)784-1549 or use this: Contact Form